Being a single mom was not your plan. You don’t know how to be a single mom

 1. As a single mom, believing is your first step

 The first step to surviving a marital separation is believing you will survive.
 Know that you will be happy again.
 You will find a new normal.
+You will learn how to be a single mom.
 For the first few weeks, you may feel devastated.
 That is normal.
 Your life has been turned upside down.
 Nothing is like you planned.
 You are grieving not only what you lost, but you are grieving the dream of what you hoped you would have.
 You are not alone.
 Many women have been where you are and we survived.
 You will too.
 It may not seem like it, but trust me on this: life will get better.
 You will be happy again and you can have a good life.
 Your kids can grow up to be successful adults with good jobs, great friends, and wonderful life partners.

 Right now, take a breath and know that you will make it through this and get to a better place.